 South Sardinia buys into a rustic style of romance.
 Couples will enjoy strolling down tree-lined promenades, discovering an eclectic fusion of ancient archaeology, military history, and artisan shops.
 Fertile plains and rocky hills mean vineyards thrive; budding wine buffs will happily have their thirst quenched by the island’s vibrant wine culture.

 At Citalia we’ve remained the leading Italian holiday specialist for almost 90 years.
-Our experience and expertise means we can help you create the ideal holiday in South Sardinia for you.
+Our experience and expertise means that we can help you create your ideal holiday in South Sardinia.

 Roaming the island you’ll feel like you’ve had multiple adventures rolled into one.
 In each village you’re likely to find different delicacies, different customs, and even slightly different languages.
 Each boutique will greet you with its own handcrafted goods, each group of locals will invite you to their brand of festival, and encourage you to wear their particular dress.
 It’d be wise to live like the Sardinians, as the island is one of the places with the most people over 100 years old in the world.
 That means setting yourself up for a day of exploring with a glass of goat’s milk – or a goat’s milk ice cream from a local gelataio.

 Then, it’s time for a walk.
 In the capital city of Cagliari, the Villanova district is where you’ll find narrow residential streets beautifully decorated with colourful flowers and peppered with little churches.
 Or, to experience more of the hustle and bustle, head to the commercial Stampace district.
 Late afternoon is the best time to wander the ancient remains of Nora; the atmosphere then is particularly special with the low, warm sun providing a golden hue.
 Finally, enjoy two glasses of island favourite Cannonau red wine in a sweet little restaurant courtyard or backstreet trattoria.